JustMark1/homey-plejd/README.md

 - Syncing Plejd internal clock
 - Plejd buttons (single click only)

+With big thanks to [Smartprofy](https://smartprofy.nl) testing this code with their Plejd products!

 ## Thanks
 Big thanks to [@klali](https://github.com/klali) and his https://github.com/klali/ha-plejd component for Home assistant, this project would not have been possible without it.